NicoDupont/Esphome-Easton-SDM120CT-RS485/README.md

 # Esphome-Easton-SDM120CT-RS485
-yaml and electronic parts to use this RS485 energy meter in esphome with an esp32
+yaml and electronic parts to use this RS485 energy meter in esphome with an esp32.

+using the official integration is more faster.

 Electronic parts :
 - esp32